RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

 Databases can be created, updated, queried, and exported via the web interface.
 Once created or uploaded, databases are stored in the **databases/** subdirectory.

+Note: Variants not found in clinvar.db are not added to the respective variant dataabase.

 ---